Xujiayao/Discord-MC-Chat/README.md

 - Minecraft <> Discord cross server chat
   - Support Discord Webhook feature
     - Customizable Webhook Avatar API
+	- Use the bot itself to send chat messages when Webhook URL is not filled
   - Support in-game Markdown parsing
   - Support highlighting and using default and server emoji in-game
   - Support highlighting and mentions (@) in-game